TRAME: TRAME+

 The hardware design was radically modified by moving to a single processor per node architecture as opposed to the traditional TRAME hardware.
-It had two alternative base modules of different capacity based on Intel i960CA and i960RM processors with a 1Gbit/s bus to communicate the different router boards.
+It had two alternative base modules of different capacity based on Intel i960CA and i960RM processors with a 1 Gbit/s bus to communicate the different router boards.
 The number of physical interfaces was only ten (eight serial + two Ethernet (10BASE2 or 10BASE-T)) since Ethernet allowed for the connection of several devices on a single LAN.
 It also had a front service serial channel.

 By losing redundancy (a single processor per router) the node lost some availability over previous versions of TRAME.
 This was done for economical reasons stemming from the fact that the network was being extended to smaller substations where cost constraints are higher.
 Dual homing could help in places with more stringent availability requirements.

-Improvements over TRAME 3 were the ability to handle 2Mbit/s capacity links, smaller and less expensive routers, access by Ethernet and standard protocols, and the change from the proprietary UTR protocol to the internationally standardized ones for SCADA systems (IEC 60870-5-101 and IEC 60870-5-104) with an original adaptation to packet-switched networks.
+Improvements over TRAME 3 were the ability to handle 2 Mbit/s capacity links, smaller and less expensive routers, access by Ethernet and standard protocols, and the change from the proprietary UTR protocol to the internationally standardized ones for SCADA systems (IEC 60870-5-101 and IEC 60870–5–104) with an original adaptation to packet-switched networks.